Differences between Salesforce Professional Edition and Enterprise Editions

 API access is simple - if you have PE you don't have an API.
 If you have EE you do.
 If you need Salesforce to speak to another application, and many of you do, you need EE.

-There is a fourth differentiator which is profiles.
+The fourth differentiator is profiles.
 Each user gets assigned a profile which governs what they can see (there's a little more to that but that's more of an admin discussion).
-Depending on the size and complexity of your organisation you may need more than the 6 standard and 2 custom provided.
+Depending on the size and complexity of your organisation you may need more than the 6 standard and 2 custom provided in Lightning Professional.

 This post summarises the high-level discussions we have with customers.
+If you're a Lightning Professional customer and you're suffering within any of these issues I'd suggest that you speak to your Salesforce Account Manager as some of these features can be purchased as add-on functionality.
 If you need more information or want to discuss specific requirements don't hesitate to call us.